 Any allegations of abuse against a member of school staff must be reported to the Head Teacher immediately.
 Allegations of abuse against the Head Teacher must be reported to the Chair of Governors immediately.

-Persistent, Vexatious and Unreasonable Complainants
+Persistent, Vexatious and Unreasonable Complaints

 Kilmorie Primary School is committed to dealing with all complaints fairly and impartially and to providing a high quality service to those who complain.

-The majority of complaints are handled in an informal manner and are resolved quickly, sensitively and to the satisfaction of the Complainant.
+The majority of complaints are handled in an informal manner and are resolved quickly, sensitively and to the satisfaction of the complainant.
 The aim of our policy is to limit the number of complaints that become protracted.
-However, there may be occasions when, despite all stages of the procedure being followed, the Complainant remains dissatisfied or Complainants behave in an unreasonable manner when raising and/or pursuing concerns.
+However, there may be occasions when, despite all stages of the procedure being followed, the complainant remains dissatisfied or complainants behave in an unreasonable manner when raising and/or pursuing concerns.

-We will not normally limit the contact Complainants have with the school.
+We will not normally limit the contact complainants have with the school.
 However, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.
 In these circumstances, the school may take action in accordance with this policy.

-Specifically, Kilmorie Primary School expects parents / carers / wider community who wish to raise concerns or complaints to:
+Specifically, Kilmorie Primary School expects parents/carers wider community who wish to raise concerns or complaints to:

 - Treat all school staff with courtesy and respect;